SourceBox-LLC/FineFoundry/docs/user-guide/troubleshooting.md

 If you still hit OOM, also reduce sequence length and/or disable evaluation during training.

+For local Docker training, the Training tab's Beginner preset **Auto Set (local)** automatically picks conservative batch size, grad accumulation, and max steps based on your detected GPU VRAM.
+Use this preset for first runs on consumer GPUs if you're unsure what values to choose.

 ### Training pod won't start

 **Problem**: Runpod pod fails to start or reach ready state